 Stereotactic guidance can be used for aspiration of the cyst.
 Aspiration may fail if the content of the cyst is too viscous, which can be predicted by appreciating low signal on T2 weighted sequences 5.

-Colloid Cyst Risk Score (CCRS) was recently developed as a prognostic predictor of the risks associated with this lesion such as obstructive hydrocephalus 6.
+Colloid Cyst Risk Score (CCRS) was proposed (c.2016) as a prognostic predictor of the risks associated with this lesion such as obstructive hydrocephalus 6.